powerhousepro69/videoinfox/readme.md

   - Help is located on the Home screen covering most of the features.
 Help also in Download List and View Playlist.
   - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx

+        Note:   -Show All on the Home Screen is recursive.
+                -Show all in -Navigate Tree is one level deep.

   - Auto save last search result(s) and autoload until deleted.
 Defaulted to never save.
 Change in Settings.
   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.